StackVista/stackstate-docs/configure/health/health-synchronization.md

 {% tab title="Transactional increments" %}
 ### Overview
 Is meant to be used on streaming systems where changes are signaled through a pipeline and only those individual health state changes can be delivered to StackState.
-As there is no repetition of data the whole consistency of the data is handled by making sure that the whole pipeline can deliver at least once delivery guarantees.
+As there is no repetition of data the whole consistency is handled by making sure that the entire pipeline can mantain at least once delivery guarantees.
 In order to achieve this StackState requires that a checkpoint and a previous checkpoints are communicated next to the check_states so it can track that no data is missing at all, metadata as `repeat_interval` or `expire_interval` are irrelevant in this case as there is no predefined periodicity on the data.

 ### When to use
 This model can be used when the external monitoring system does not have access to the total external checks state but only works on an event based approach.
 Requires strict control across the whole pipeline in order to guarantee no data loss.